Zombie Derby 2

 Sound 6

-Gameplay: Simple, but addictive and quite challenging, especially the Extreme mode.
+Gameplay: The game is simple but addictive and quite challenging, especially the Extreme mode.

-Graphics: All the 3D assets look much better compared to the original game as does the backgrounds.
+Graphics: All the 3D assets look much better compared to the original game, as do the backgrounds.

-Sound: Great if you enjoy guitar-driven music tracks
+Sound: The soundtrack is great if you enjoy guitar-driven music tracks

 Summary 6.3 Above Average